Old Gold & Black: Executive Staff

-The four people most responsible for the day-to-day operations of the paper are the Editor-in-Chief, the Business Manager, and the Print, Online, and Multimedia Managing Editors.
-The incoming Business Manager and Editor-in-Chief are selected by their predecessors after consultation with the Faculty Adviser and other members of the Editorial Board.
-The outgoing editor-in-chief also selects the following year's managing editors.
+The five people most responsible for the day-to-day operations of the paper are the Editor-in-Chief, the Deputy Editor, the Managing Editor, and the Multimedia Director.
+The outgoing editor-in-chief also selects the following year's editorial board with the input of the other executive editors.
+The current executive staff includes Ella Klein, Skyler Villamar-Jones, Andrew Braun, and William Kunisaki.

 There were two editors in the 1989 school year because editor Jonathan Jordan ran for a seat in the 39th District of the North Carolina House of Representatives.
 He would lose the race and resign his position to catch up on his school work.
 Alan Pringle would take his post.